c-testsuite/c-testsuite/README.md

 - Single .c file tests.
 - 'main' is the entry point.
-- If the file $t.c.expected exists, stdout+stderr of test must match this.
+- The file $t.c.expected must match stdout+stderr of
+  the test.
 - The test programs exit with 0 on success.

 C standard, Portability, preprocessor and libc requirements